-To develop APO-certified productivity practitioners with good knowledge of fundamental productivity concepts, principles, and tools.
+To develop and certify productivity practitioners with good knowledge of fundamental productivity concepts, principles, and improvement tools.
 The certified practitioners are expected to be able to:

 - a.
-Identify, utilize, and explain basic productivity tools and other approaches to improve productivity; - b.
-Adopt an integrated productivity framework to diagnose productivity problems and develop and implement solutions; and - c.
-Provide training, consulting, and promotional services to NPO clients.
+Assess current, emerging, and future trends impacting productivity growth; - b.
+Identify and utilize appropriate productivity tools and other approaches to improve productivity; - c.
+Adopt an integrated productivity framework to diagnose productivity problems and develop and implement solutions; and - d.
+Conduct training, consulting, and promotional services for NPO clients.